Santa Cruz - Auditorium

 Now the old convent-cum-theatre resonates to the 87-member orchestra no more.
 A new home befitting this award-winning group of musicians was constructed on the seafront of Tenerife's capital, Santa Cruz.
 You can't miss it.
 The Auditorio de Tenerife is an outstanding piece of engineering by the celebrated architect Santiago Calatrava.
-Señor Calatrava is the man behind the Bach de Roda Bridge, commissioned for the Olympic Games in Barcelona; the Orléans Bridge in Orléans, France; and the Milwaukee Art Museum, which opened to great acclaim in autumn 2001.
+He is also the man behind the Bach de Roda Bridge, commissioned for the Olympic Games in Barcelona; Pont de L'europe Orléans, France; and the Milwaukee Art Museum, which opened to great acclaim in autumn 2001.

 This post-modern structure has the elliptical curves of the Sydney Opera House and stands as a monument to the island's newly revealed cultural enlightenment.
 As well as housing the TSO, the Auditorium hosts all manner of musical performances from opera and ballet to pop and rock.
 Acts such as Asia, ELO, The Crusaders and Michael Nyman have all graced the stage.
 The Tenerife Auditorium also serves as a showpiece convention, congress and exhibition centre.